-For at least the past two centuries, scientists, politicians, and academics have predicted the imminent and inevitable demise of Native American cultures.
-Far from crumbling, however, indigenous cultures today are still many, varied, and showing new signs of revitalization.
+For at least the past two centuries, scientists, politicians and academics have predicted the imminent and inevitable demise of Native American cultures.
+Far from crumbling, however, indigenous cultures today are still many, varied and showing new signs of revitalization.
 According to the most recent census data, population figures for Native Americans have reached pre-contact levels.
-However, there are still many challenges confronting indigenous peoples in representing and organizing themselves.
-This course is framed within the present tense and designed as an advanced exploration of the significant issues affecting American Indians in modern society.
-Topics to be addressed include repatriation, environmentalism, militancy, the sports mascot controversy, aboriginal media, gaming, and, above all, sovereignty.
+However, many challenges still confront indigenous peoples representing and organizing themselves.
+This course is framed within the present time period and designed as an advanced exploration of the significant issues affecting American Indians in modern society.
+Topics to be addressed include repatriation, environmentalism, militancy, the sports mascot controversy, aboriginal media, gaming and, above all, sovereignty.
 Sovereignty is perhaps the most significant concern facing Native Americans today, as Indian nations in modern America struggle constantly to preserve their inherent right to exercise self-determination.
-The objective of the course is to examine the dominant cultural attitudes and conflicting values concerning what and who constitutes a Native American in the United States in the twenty-first century.
-No prerequisite but ANTH 113 is highly recommended.
+The objective of the course is to examine the dominant cultural attitudes and conflicting values concerning what and who constitutes a Native American in the United States in the 21st century.
+ANTH 113 is highly recommended.
+No prerequisite.
 Offered every other year.